biosustain/benchling-resources/guides/eln.md

 ## Inside an ELN entry

 Inside an entry you have multiple formatting tools to help build your ELN.
-From:
 - Format and structure text: toggle headers, add colors, links, lists and checkboxes, separaters
 - Insert elements: tables, images, files, code blocks
-- Table of contents
+- Table of contents and Version control
-- Version control

 Figure with notebook example (lots of elements)

-See dropdowns for more detail and link to entry template where you can try them for yourself
+See dropdowns for more detail and check out entry template where you can try functionalities for yourself

 ````{dropdown} Text formatting